Rearview mirror: Motorcycles

-Depending on the type of motorcycle, the motorcycle may or may not have rear-view mirrors.
-Street-legal motorcycles are generally required to have rear-view mirrors.
-Motorcycles for off-road use only normally do not have rear-view mirrors.
-Rear-view mirrors come in various shapes and designs and have various methods of mounting the mirrors to the motorcycle, most commonly to the handlebars.
-Rear-view mirrors can also be attached to the rider's motorcycle helmet.
+Depending on the type of motorcycle, the motorcycle may or may not have rearview mirrors.
+Street-legal motorcycles are generally required to have rearview mirrors.
+Motorcycles for off-road use only normally do not have rearview mirrors.
+Rearview mirrors come in various shapes and designs and have various methods of mounting the mirrors to the motorcycle, most commonly to the handlebars.
+Rearview mirrors can also be attached to the rider's motorcycle helmet.
+The Reevu MSX1 helmet uses an internal periscope that allows the user rear vision.

 Bicycles

-Some bicycles are equipped with a rear-view mirror mounted on a handlebar.
-Rear-view mirrors may also be fitted to the bicycle frame, on a helmet on the arm or the frame of a pair of eyeglasses.
+Some bicycles are equipped with a rearview mirror mounted on a handlebar.
+Rearview mirrors may also be fitted to the bicycle frame, on a helmet, on the arm or the frame of a pair of eyeglasses.
 This allows what is behind to be checked continuously without turning round.
-Rear-view mirrors almost never come with a new bicycle and require an additional purchase.
+Rearview mirrors almost never come with a new bicycle and require an additional purchase.

 Aircraft

-In 1956, the Civil Aeronautical Administration proposed a rear-view mirror mounted right above the pilot to keep an eye when private aircraft are landing or taxiing on the runway to prevent collisions.
-Fighter aircraft usually have one or more rear-view mirrors mounted on the front canopy frame to watch out for chasing aircraft.
+By 1956, the Civil Aeronautics Administration had approved a rearview mirror for light aircraft.
+They also predicted periscopes in larger aircraft.
+Fighter aircraft usually have one or more rearview mirrors mounted on the front canopy frame to watch out for chasing aircraft.

-Computer monitors

-Some computer monitors are fitted with rear-view mirrors to see if anyone is positioned behind the user where they can see sensitive information, such as names and passwords, being keyed in or on the screen.
-These are used especially on automated teller machines and similar.